 | 90–100% | Cryptographically verified | C2PA signature validated – mathematically provable origin |

-| 75–89% | No indicators | Forensic analysis unremarkable – but no absolute certainty without C2PA |
+| 75–89% | No indicators | Forensic analysis unremarkable, but no absolute certainty without C2PA |

-| 50–74% | Inconclusive | Mixed signals – can arise from legitimate editing |
+| 50–74% | Inconclusive | Mixed signals, which can also result from legitimate editing |

-| 35–49% | Inconsistencies | Technical anomalies detected – further checking recommended |
+| 35–49% | Inconsistencies | Technical anomalies detected; further checking recommended |

-| 0–34% | Strong indicators | Multiple manipulation hints – high probability of forgery |
+| 0–34% | Strong indicators | Multiple signs of manipulation; high probability of forgery |

 Sources: C2PA Specification · HFMF: Hierarchical Fusion (WACV 2025) · MIT JPEG Forensics · Visual Counter Turing Test (2024)